-Oh, how we need our mama tribes.
+Oh, how we need our mama villages.

 Because you need that mama who knows how sleep deprivation can turn you into a scary and unfamiliar version of yourself, and will ask you—no—TELL you that it's time to go get caffeinated together, kids in tow, to terrorize fellow cafe patrons so that together you can both get through the rest of your day without eating your young.

 Because you need that mama with whom “workout chic" or “pajama vogue" is always an acceptable dress code.
 Let's just agree to turn up in gym clothes so that we can appear to society to have just completed an arduous boot camp session, when really we're going to go devour cinnamon rolls together and complain about our achy backs, you'll say to each other.

 She's the one that you don't have to dress up for, put mascara on for or even brush your teeth for.
 And she'll still want to hang out with you and your raw, un-hairsprayed gorgeousness anyway.

 Because you need that mama to talk to about poo for half an hour.
 You'll send each other pictures of the contents of your kids' diapers to get a second opinion as to whether those are chunks of undigested watermelon or something more untoward; she'll get as disproportionately excited as you when you tell her your toddler is no longer constipated; and you'll lament your potty training woes with one another.